Be My Eyes: User base and accessibility

+Features

+Human-based assistance

 A visually impaired person starts a live stream showing their view from their cellphone camera.
 They are assigned, through a phone call or chat, a random volunteer who speaks the same language and who is in the same time zone.
 This allows the volunteer to describe an object and assist the visually impaired person, such as guiding the person to move their camera, read instructions, or clean up a spill.
 Through speech synthesis, content can be read out loud.
 This process encourages a more independent life for blind and visually impaired people.